This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Tests that may be needed to medically clear a patient for psychiatric care:

 - A mental exam checks the patient's awareness and memory.
 The healthcare provider will ask the patient if he knows his name, his location, and the date.

 - A neurological exam checks the patient's vision, sensation, reflexes, and muscle function.

 - An EKG records the patient's heart rhythm to make sure it is safe to transfer him.

 - Blood and urine tests check for infection, test kidney function, or get information about the patient's overall health.

 - An x-ray takes pictures of the patient's chest to check for infection or fluid in the lungs.

 - A CT scan , or CAT scan, is a type of x-ray that uses a computer to take pictures of the patient's head.
 The scan checks for fluid or a tumor.
-The patient may be given a dye before the pictures are taken to help caregivers see the pictures better.
-Tell the caregiver if the patient has ever had a reaction to contrast dye.
+The patient may be given a dye before the pictures are taken to help healthcare providers see the pictures better.
+Tell the healthcare provider if the patient has ever had a reaction to contrast dye.

 The patient will see a medical doctor while at the psychiatric hospital if he takes medicine or has a medical condition.

 © 2016 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.